 - Establish investment objectives and capabilities.
 The board should examine the nonprofit’s short-term and long-term goals.
 In the context of the mission, operations, and financial needs, the board must then establish investment objectives and risk tolerance.
 It must consider how many separate instruments and funds to establish and the time horizon of the commitment, the types of acceptable instruments, and the circumstances under which funds may be withdrawn from investments prior to maturity.

 - Hold a corporate officer accountable.
 The board should carefully and diligently screen a corporate officer, possibly the treasurer, who will oversee the investment manager within clear boundaries of authority.
 The officer should authorize investment strategies, approve transactions above a certain monetary level, review account statements, protect against unauthorized trades or unusual activity, ensure that donor restrictions are observed, and recommend investment policy revisions to the board.
 The officer should be required to make periodic reports to the board outlining his review of the investment manager’s performance.

 - Select an investment manager.
 Determine whether internal staff has the skill and expertise to manage the investment portfolio or whether an independent professional, such as a bank or securities firm, must be retained.
 If an independent professional is used, screen every candidate and his or her firm.
-Consider specialized areas of expertise, compensation arrangements that might affect advice or counsel, and information provided by past clients and the state securities office [contact North American Securities Administrators Association to request a state government listing] or the National Association of Securities Dealers.
+Consider specialized areas of expertise, compensation arrangements that might affect advice or counsel, and information provided by past clients and the state securities office [contact North American Securities Administrators Association to request a state government listing] or the Financial Industry Regulatory Authority.
 Watch out for anyone who:

 - has lied to you about how long he or she has been in the business.